-Village Centres will be restricted to less than 8,000m2 total gross retail floorspace due to their support role for the District Centres.
+Village Centres will be restricted to less than 8,000sq.m total gross retail floorspace due to their support role for the District Centres.
 Exceptions to this principle are Long Jetty and Lake Munmorah.

-Long Jetty Village Centre, unlike the other nominated centres, contains a significant existing component (estimated at 3,800m2) of bulky goods retailing and industrial service activities.
+Long Jetty Village Centre, unlike the other nominated centres, contains a significant existing component (estimated at 3,800sq.m) of bulky goods retailing and industrial service activities.
 Whilst this development type should not expand, opportunities may exist to relocate such services within the Village Centre.
-It is envisaged that Long Jetty could incorporate a supermarket with additional specialty floorspace of up to 5,000m2.
-This would be in addition to the existing bulky goods floorspace (i.e. maximum gross retail floorspace of 8,800m2).
+It is envisaged that Long Jetty could incorporate a supermarket with additional specialty floorspace of up to 5,000sq.m.
+This would be in addition to the existing bulky goods floorspace (i.e. maximum gross retail floorspace of 8,800sq.m).

-It is also proposed to provide a new Village Centre within the Lake Munmorah area of up to 5,000m2 by 2011.
-A specific site is yet to be identified and will be subject to further detailed planning of the San Remo and Northern Lakes Social Planning Districts.
-This Village Centre might have the potential to expand by an additional 5,000m2 of retail floorspace after 2021 (i.e. maximum gross retail floorspace of 10,000m2).
+It is also proposed to provide a new Village Centre at Lake Munmorah of up to 5,000sq.m by 2011.
+This Village Centre might have the potential to expand by an additional 5,000sq.m of retail floorspace after 2026 (i.e. maximum gross retail floorspace of 10,000sq.m).
 Bulky goods floorspace would need to be accommodated within this floorspace limit.